johnsonjoshua16/johnsonjoshua16/README.md

 ## 🛠️ What I'm Currently Working On

 - Building Python Applications (PW, CALCAPP)
-- Improving my Backend and Data Science Skills (Currently with SalesData Project)
+- Improving my Backend and ML/DS Skills (Currently with SalesData Project)
 - Sharing projects, Learning and progressing (On X/Twitter, LinkedIn)